Release of Security Manager 8.0 Enables Continuous Visibility into Emerging Gaps in Network Defense

 “Today’s enterprise organizations and government agencies face significant challenges in addressing the complexity and changing nature of large environments with hundreds, or even thousands of network security devices, as reinforced by numerous breach incidents,” said Jody Brazil, CEO and founder of FireMon.
 “Security Manager 8.0 represents a significant step forward in leveraging advanced automation to provide the specific information necessary to make faster, more informed decisions in responding to business requirements, while eliminating risky access and optimizing defenses.”

-Among the new advancements introduced in Security Manager 8.0 are capabilities including:
+Among the new advancements introduced in Security Manager 8.0

 - Advanced User Interface: automatically generating real-time, automated visibility into key performance indicators (KPIs) of network security policy effectiveness, complexity and change via a clear single-pane, Web-based management dashboard.